EEPROM Configurationπ

 ResolverOffsetDegrees |

-Resolver offset from mechanical resolver angle to electrical angle in degrees. |
+Offset from measured resolver angle to electrical angle in degrees. |

 f32 |